 Therefore, having been justified (just as you never sinned) by faith (believing the gospel), we have peace with God through our Lord Jesus Christ,

 Fear is the biggest obstacle that holds believers back.
-Believers struggle with fear no differently than the unsaved word.
+Believers struggle with fear no differently than the unsaved world.
 We fear failure, or rejection, or being embarrassed, or disappointing or angering other people.

 Fear is the state you’re in as the result of being afraid.
 The simple illustration below will help clarify “Fear“.

-When you’re afraid in you’re in a state of fear; like in the moments just before you’re called up to give a speech in front of a crowd of people.
+When you’re afraid you are in a state of fear; like in the moments just before you’re called up to give a speech in front of a crowd of people.
 You’re in your seat trembling rehearsing in your mind over and over the reasons you’re afraid, trying to justify that fear…

 Your name is called and you immediately stand and walk to the podium and begin.
 That’s courage.
 You’re still trembling, it’s evident in your voice but you keep pushing forward despite the fear!